Mohammad Al-Mosawi: Career

 He also won several medals, including gold, Silver and bronze medals in the WKF Karate1 Premier League and Series A Championship.

 He won one of the bronze medals in his event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan.

 Achievements

 He competed at the World Olympic Qualification Tournament held in Paris, France.
 He did not qualify at this tournament but he qualified after the allocation of Tripartite Commission Invitation places and the reassignment of the last qualifying spots.

-Now he will represent Kuwait Team at the Karate competition of the Olympic Games Tokyo 2020.
+He represented the Kuwait Team at the Karate competition of the Olympic Games Tokyo 2020.